Terminating an Payee (employee)

 The procedure for non MYOB® users is very similar to that for MYOB® users.
 The only difference is how to set the Termination Date.

-Set the Termination Date and Cessation Code manually by editing the Payee Details from the Payees screen as per image below:
+Set the Termination Date, Cessation Code and Final Indicator by editing the Payee Details from the Payees screen as per image below:

-Assemble all data as per usual, and then on the Final STP Report Data screen, set the Final Indicator for this Payee.
+Assemble all data as per usual, and then on the Final STP Report Data screen, check or set the Final Indicator for this Payee, ensuring it shows TRUE.
 Lodge this STP Report.

 After you have submitted this STP Report, ensure this Payee is not included in subsequent STP Reports.
 This is done from the Payees screen, select the Payee and click 'Exclude from STP' as per image below:

-This Payee will no longer be included in STP Reports.
+This Payee will no longer be included in subsequent STP Reports.